Losing your dental crown isn’t an emergency. However, you’ll still need to schedule an appointment with our office to replace it.

 Replace Your Dental Crown Fast

 If you’ve lost your dental crown, don’t panic.
-You can schedule an appointment with our Grand Rapids, MI, restorative dentist to replace your crown as soon as possible.
+You can schedule an appointment with our Grand Rapids, MI, restorative dentists to replace your crown as soon as possible.
 Call Precision Family Dental today at (616) 207-1280, or contact us online to request an appointment.

 This blog post has been updated.